 When any row is hidden in the Google Sheet, it will not be included in your email campaigns.

-You can use filters in Google Sheets to segment the data and hide rows that do not meet a specific criteria.
+You can use filters in Google Sheets to segment the data and hide rows that do not meet some specific criteria.
 Any rows that are hidden due to filters are not included in Mail Merge.

 Say you have a country column in the Google Sheet and you would only like to send emails to rows where the country is France.